“I was in the Spirit on the Lord’s Day, and I heard behind me a loud voice, as of a trumpet…“

 The day Jesus rose from the dead is referred to as the first day of the week (Matthew 28:1; Mark 16:2,9; Luke 24:1; John 20:1,19; Acts 20:7; 1 Corinthians 16:1,2).
 The Lord’s Supper was normally observed on the first day of the week.
 The only time the New Testament uses the term “Lord’s” is for the Lord’s Supper (1 Corinthians 11:20).

-Some people make the Sabbath by this they mean Sunday a holy day.
+Some people make the Sabbath the day of worship; by this, they mean Sunday is a holy day.
 These same people support blue laws.
 This obscures the work of grace in Christ.

 and I heard behind me a loud voice, as of a trumpet